b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 ```

 OK, that was easy, after all we practically did it all before, we only needed to
-look for it in the previous chapters.
-Now, the function to determine the
+look for the components in the previous chapters.
+Now, the function to determine
-distribution.
+the distribution.

 ```jl
 s = """